orbuculum-app/orbuculum-python-client/docs/TransactionApi.md

 Create a new transaction

-Creates a new transaction in the system with specified amount and details
+Creates a new transaction in the system.
+Auto-calculation feature: at least one amount (sender_amount or receiver_amount) must be provided.
+If only one is provided, the other will be calculated automatically using the exchange rate for the transaction date.

 ### Example